Marlette Lake Water System

-History and Significance
+History

 Civil engineer Hermann Schussler was hired in 1871 as a consultant by the Virginia and Gold Hill Water Company to design a pipeline to carry water from the east slope of the Carson Range to a ridge above the town of Gold Hill, approximately 7 miles.
 The maximum head at the low point of the siphon was approximately 1,870 feet, or 810 psi.
 This pressure, which was the highest head pipeline in the world when the project was completed in 1873, was double the next highest head pipeline, the Cherokee Mining Company inverted siphon in California.

 Virginia City was the biggest high-grade silver and gold ore producer of the United States in the mid-1800s.
 Natural springs supplied water to the camps at the beginning of the mining activities.
 For addressing the need for more water because of the population growth, the Virginia and Gold Hill Water Company was established.
 Water was primarily drawn from tunnels that had been driven into the mountains by prospectors.
 The water was stored in wooden tanks, and later was sent to the towns through pipes.
 As demand for the water increased, additional sources of water were needed.
 The Virginia and Gold Hill Water Company determined that they needed to bring water from the eastern Sierra Nevada and hired Hermann Schussler design a system.
 The 7 miles of pipeline were constructed in 6 weeks, a significant accomplishment in a time before powered construction equipment.